ZMedia Purwodadi

 Conclusion: A Critical Window for Healthy Digital Habits

 Middle school represents a turning point.
 Habits formed during these years often persist into high school and adulthood.
-Schools that actively address screen use—rather than ignoring or over-policing it—play a vital role in protecting students’ learning, health, and emotional well-being.
+Schools that diligently address screen use—rather than ignoring or over-policing it—play a vital role in protecting students’ learning, health, and emotional well-being.

 By combining clear policies, intentional teaching, and strong home-school partnerships, educators can help students move from passive screen consumption to purposeful, balanced digital engagement.